ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 The script handles the first positional parameter on its own.
 It passes all the following parameters to the archiving utility.
 We use the `$@` parameter for doing that.
 It is not an array, but it supports the array-like syntax for accessing several elements.
 The archiving utility receives all elements of the `$@` parameter starting from the second one.

 Now let's rewrite our wrapper script using the associative array.
 First, we should consider the Bash mechanisms for converting data into commands.
-If you want to apply such a mechanism, you should store the command its parameters into the variable.
+If you want to apply such a mechanism, you should store the command and its parameters into the variable.
 Then Bash expands the variable somewhere in the script and executes the command.

 Here is an example of how to convert data into a command.
 For the first time, we will do it in the shell but not in the script.
 The first step is declaring the variable like this:
 {line-numbers: false, format: Bash}